-With the vision of revolutionizing the art of manufacturing, Arcam was incorporated in 1997 and is headquartered in Gothenburg, Sweden.
+With the vision of revolutionizing the art of manufacturing, Arcam was incorporated in 1997 and was headquartered in Gothenburg, Sweden.
+It is now a part of GE.
 Arcam’s Electron Beam Melting (EBM) method took years to develop; taking place in a heated vacuum, the process involves melting metal powders a layer at a time with an electron beam and creates parts that are mechanically and chemically sound.
-With the Arcam A2, these parts can be quite complex, made from Titanium, steel, Aluminum, and even Beryllium, and are used in aerospace and defense, medical applications, and industrial settings.
-Arcam manufactures and distributes its EBM machines and metal powders.
+With the Arcam systems, these parts can be quite complex, made from Titanium, steel, Aluminum, and even Beryllium, and are used in aerospace and defense, medical applications, and industrial settings.

 ExOne was founded in 2005, spun off of the Extrude Hone Corporation to focus on 3D printing and micromachining.
 With machines like the S-Max that can print sand objects as large as 1800 x 1000 x 700 mm and the M-print in metal at 780 x 400 x 400 mm, ExOne has vast capabilities.
 ExOne even has machines that print in glass (M-Lab).
 Their Digital Part Materialization takes digital files all the way to useable components for cooling and porting functions, and prototyping and short production runs.
 With Orion short-pulse laser manufacturing they can also handle micromachining.
 Services all also offered, from training to materials development to casting.